descender76/cpp_proposals/ale_asl/constexpr_dangling_reduction.md

 *"**As a GNU extension, GCC allows initialization of objects with static storage duration by compound literals (which is not possible in ISO C99 because the initializer is not a constant).** It is handled as if the object were initialized only with the brace-enclosed list if the types of the compound literal and the object match. **The elements of the compound literal must be constant.** If the object being initialized has array type of unknown size, the size is determined by the size of the compound literal."*

-The `C++` standard likely recognized that their are other opportunities for constant initialization.
-For instance, `cppreference` highlighted this possibility.
+The `C++` standard recognized that their are other opportunities for constant initialization.

-*The compiler is permitted to initialize other static and thread-local (since C++11) objects using constant initialization, if it can guarantee that the value would be the same as if the standard order of initialization was followed.* [^constinit]
+`Working Draft, Standard for Programming Language C++` [^n4910]

+**"*6.9.3.2 Static initialization [basic.start.static]*"**

+"*3 An implementation is permitted to perform the initialization of a variable with static or thread storage duration as a static initialization even if such initialization is not required to be done statically, provided that*"

+"*(3.1) — the dynamic version of the initialization does not change the value of any other object of static or thread storage duration prior to its initialization, and*"

+"*(3.2) — the static version of the initialization produces the same value in the initialized variable as would be produced by the dynamic initialization if all variables not required to be initialized statically were initialized dynamically.*"

 This proposal is one such opportunity.
 Besides improving constant initialization, we'll be increasing memory safety by reducing dangling.